Second Act Travels

 A variety of travel items laid out on a bed, including clothes, socks, a passport, a hairbrush, an umbrella, gear for the Thames Path, a power bank, a red charging cable, a packing cube, shoes, a rain jacket, and a plastic bag.

 We knew we would be doing a fair amount of physical activity too.
-I took a photo of everything I packed so you could see it.
 I also packed two freeze dried camping meals as a “just in case” since we would be arriving in Iceland on a national holiday.
 A lot of stores might be closed and I wanted to be sure to have food that first day.

 Nine hundred miles, two people, one camper van, and the Ring Road…